David Bowie, from Aladdin Sane (photo by Brian Duffy)

 A consummate shapeshifter, rock star, and genius innovator, no artist defined the restless progression and mutability of music over the past five decades quite like David Bowie.
-His unexpected death on January 10, 2016, was a devastating blow to millions of music lovers across the globe, unleashing a downpour of grief and bewilderment that is still felt daily.
+His unexpected death on January 10, 2016 was a devastating blow to millions of music lovers across the globe, unleashing a tempest of grief and bewilderment.
+He would have been 73 on January 8, 2020.

-Few men ever seemed as effortlessly immortal as Bowie—as improbable as that might be in hindsight—and as he returned to recording and theatre over the past few years, via 2013's The Next Day, the 2015 off-Broadway production of "Lazarus," and this year's secretive Blackstar, we expected that he'd always be with us.
-He'd likely outlive us all.
-It's inconceivable that he is gone.
+Few men ever seemed as effortlessly immortal as Bowie—as improbable as that might be in hindsight—and as he returned to recording and theatre over the past decade, via 2013's The Next Day, the 2015 off-Broadway production of Lazarus, and 2016's secretive final release, Blackstar, his fans never imagined that he was so seriously ill during one of the most creative chapters of his life.

 The scope of Bowie's sweeping influence on rock, pop, jazz, theatre, literature, stagecraft and fashion is infinite.
-He remains an exemplar for the wiry theatrics of St. Vincent or Annie Lennox, the darker vortexes of Nine Inch Nails or Iggy Pop, the ambitious eclecticism of Arcade Fire, Janelle Monáe or LCD Soundsystem, and the queer pride of Bloc Party's Kele or Elton John.
-Bowie befriended his musical heroes, like Scott Walker or Nina Simone, and often collaborated with them too, like Lou Reed, John Lennon and Brian Eno.
-When 19-year-old Lorde poignantly sang "Life on Mars" at the BRIT Awards earlier this winter, backed by longtime members of Bowie's touring band, there was no denying his astonishing impact on every generation: past, present and future.
-In that way, as the years crawl on, David Bowie will remain eternally alive.
+He was an exemplar for the wiry theatrics of St. Vincent and Annie Lennox; the darker vortexes of Nine Inch Nails and Iggy Pop; the ambitious eclecticism of Arcade Fire, Janelle Monáe and LCD Soundsystem; and the queer pride of Bloc Party's Kele and Elton John.
+Bowie befriended his musical heroes, like Scott Walker and Nina Simone, and collaborated with them too, notably Lou Reed, John Lennon and Brian Eno.
+When 19-year-old Lorde poignantly sang "Life on Mars" at the BRIT Awards, backed by longtime members of Bowie's touring band, there was no denying his astonishing impact on every generation: past, present and future.
+In that way, as the years crawl on, David Bowie remains eternally alive.

 Born David Jones in the working class neighborhood of Brixton in south London on January 8, 1947, Bowie possessed a schoolboy's love of American rockers, like Little Richard or Elvis Presley, and, as a fledgling saxophonist, the jazz experimentation of John Coltrane or Charles Mingus.
 He filtered an enduring love for the Beatles, Bob Dylan, British comedy ("The Goon Show") and West End musicals (Lionel Bart's Oliver!) into his nervy patchwork of character-driven rock personas.